This post may contain affiliate links which won’t change your price but will share a commission.

 Next, it was time to start actually gluing!
 Yipes!

-Nicole at Modern Handcraft’s tutorial is fantastic.
+Nicole at Modern Handcraft’s pattern is fantastic.
 This is such a simple and “easy” method, yet the outcome is so fabulously gorgeous.
 I love the aesthetic of the borders between each hexagon, and the range of possibilities is endless.
-I didn’t have the suggested Aleene’s Fabric Fusion glue, so I used Fabri-Tac, which I had already.
+I didn’t have the suggested Aleene’s Fabric Fusion glue (Get yours here–affiliate link), so I used Fabri-Tac, which I had already.
 Boy was it a stinky and stringy experience!
 The glue would bubble up on the tip of the bottle by the time I got the next hexagon trimmed and de-papered, so it was quite a sticky process.
 Next time, I will definitely try Aleene’s, since I love the all-purpose glue for just about any other craft project.
 Sticky stink aside, I finally got all 44 hexies glued down, in a little over two hours.

 I layered, basted, and was all ready for quilting!
 I only got a few passes done with the quilting before my sewing window ended for the day, but I’m very happy with my progress.
 I can’t wait to see this quilt completed, and I definitely will be making another one (or ten) in the future!